 Easy chocolate mousse in the blender

-A Vitamix giveaway & a super-easy recipe for rich chocolate mousse - without any raw eggs - made in the blender.
+A super-easy recipe for rich chocolate mousse - without any raw eggs - made in the blender.

 - 1 cup whole milk